Gregor Bailar

 Gregor Bailar (born May 3, 1963) is a US technology executive, professional director, and philanthropist who held executive roles at Citibank, NASDAQ and Capital One.
 He managed technology and operations for the NASDAQ Stock Market during the dot-com boom and 9/11 terrorist attacks.
 He led rescue operations during Katrina and the Beltway Sniper for Capital One.
 He has been cited as one of the most influential CIOs of the internet age and was inducted into the CIO Hall of Fame in 2007.

 Early life

 Bailar grew up in Miami, Florida, and was an honor student at South Miami High School, president of the Dade County Association of Student Government Presidents and active in debate, drama and the math club.
 Bailar is a graduate of Dartmouth College with a BA in Electrical Engineering and Computer Science.

 Business and technology roles

 Bailar worked at HP, NeXT Computer, Perot Systems, Citicorp, NASDAQ and Capital One.
+At NeXT, Bailar held several roles, including assisting Steve Jobs as his technical systems engineer during the previews and launch of the NeXT Cube.
+Bailar assisted at the October 12, 1988 launch and conducted launch-related Q&A and demonstrations as seen in the KPIX coverage of the event.
+He later became technical director of NeXT Europe and Country Head for NeXT UK.
 He has served on a variety of for-profit and non-profit boards including Digitas, Inc., Endurance Specialty Holdings and The Corporate Executive Board (now a part of Gartner Group), where he was Chairman of the Audit Committee.
-Bailar's seats on non-profit boards include The National Wildlife Federation and adviser to GirlRising.
+Bailar also worked with non-profits including on the board of the National Wildlife Federation and as an adviser to GirlRising.
 While at NASD/NASDAQ, Bailar oversaw the renovation of the NASDAQ market systems during the dot.com boom.